Skip to content ↓

 Can I speak to my child's teacher?

-If you would like to speak to your child's teacher, please send them a message via Dojo and arrange a mutually convenient time.
+If you would like to speak to your child's teacher, please email them and arrange a mutually convenient time.

-If your child's teacher is not able to fully resolve your query / issue then it can be referred to the Phase Leader, or you can request a meeting with our Headteacher, Mrs Whittle, by contacting the school office on office.3254@trinity.oxon.sch.uk.
+If your child's teacher is not able to fully resolve your query / issue then you can request a meeting with our Headteacher, Mrs Whittle, by contacting the school office on office.3254@trinity.oxon.sch.uk.

 How do I make a complaint?